 Lynn Rosack's Trivets

-She is also the spearhead of the Trivet Collectors Network group, a
+website.
+Lynn is also the leader of the Trivet Collectors

-place to learn, chat, and share information and photos with other "Triveteers".
+Network group, a place to learn, chat, and share information and

 F.W.
 Muller Toy

 by TSM collectors and researchers Rita and Manfred Koym.
 It covers

 the history of the 111 year old factory, a list of patents and registered

 trademarks, wonderful color pictures of the machines as well as their

 boxes, and a full catalogue of all known (and unknown) toy sewing machines